Jerónima de la Asunción: Later life and death

 During the last thirty years of her life, Jerónima lived in constant illness.
 In early September 1630, her health deteriorated.
 She died at dawn on 22 October 1630, at the age of 75.

+Tomb of Jerónima de la Asunción at Real Monasterio de Santa Clara de Manila in Quezon City.

 Jerónima's remains were first buried in a niche within a wall inside the monastery, but later relocated five times.
 The first was in 1670 to deter local devotees, while the second happened in 1712 due to the reconstruction of the monastery, when the remains were placed in the lower choir.
 The third relocation was during the British Occupation of Manila in 1763, when her coffin was transferred to the old Church of Saint Francis in Intramuros.
 The remains were returned to the monastery in 1765, and later survived the aerial bombings during the Battle of Manila in 1945.
 In the 1950s, her bones were finally placed at the Real Monasterio de Santa Clara de Manila in Quezon City.